-Providing statistical analysis to the Initial Teacher Training sector
+Providing statistical analysis to the higher education sector

-- We will retain a copy of your application and use it, sometimes in combination with other information we hold for the purpose of producing statistical analysis and research in respect of the admissions schemes managed by UCAS.
+- We will retain a copy of your application and use it, sometimes in combination with other information we hold, for as long as is necessary for the purpose of producing statistical analysis and research in respect of the admissions schemes managed by UCAS.
 Any statistical analysis reports published will not allow any individual to be identified.